Rudi Linz: Squadron leader and death

 On 9 February 1945, Linz was shot down and killed in action flying Fw 190 A-8 (Werknummer 732183—factory number) in defense of the German destroyer Z33 in an operation which was later called Black Friday by the Allied aircrews due to their heavy unit losses.
 The Narvik-class destroyer Z33 was the last German destroyer to leave northern Norway and sailed for Germany on 5 February 1945.
 It was intended that Z31, which had completed initial repairs at Bergen after being heavily damaged in the Action of 28 January 1945, would join her to make a joint passage to the Baltic.
 Z33 ran aground in Brufjord on 7 February, damaging her port shaft and propeller and causing both engines to fail.
 She was taken under tow to be repaired in Trondheim.
 Z33 and the two tugboats with her chose to shelter in Førde Fjord during daylight on 9 February while en route to Trondheim.

 On the morning of 9 February, two Royal New Zealand Air Force Bristol Beaufighter torpedo bombers of No. 489 Squadron conducted a patrol of the Norwegian coast.
 These aircraft sighted a Narvik-class destroyer accompanied by a minesweeper and two flak ships in Førde Fjord.
 At 1:30 pm on 9 February, 32 Beaufighters were sent into the air from RAF Dallachy.
 The strike force was joined by either ten or twelve North American P-51 Mustang fighters from 65 Squadron and two Vickers Warwick air-sea rescue aircraft from 379 Squadron carrying life rafts to help any aircrew forced to ditch.
 The 9. and 12.
 Staffeln of JG 5 were scrambled from Herdla Airfield at 3:50 p.m. and ordered to attack the Dallachy Wing and its escorts.
 During this intercept mission, Linz and his wingman Feldwebel Rudolf Artner were the first Luftwaffe pilots to reach the bombers and both shot down one Beaufighter bomber each.
 Linz then claimed his final aerial victory over a P-51 fighter from No. 65 Squadron.
 Linz was then shot down.

 Linz was buried at Bergen and posthumously awarded the Knight's Cross of the Iron Cross (Ritterkreuz des Eisernen Kreuzes) on 12 March.
 He was replaced by Oberleutnant Fritz Kohrt as commander of 12.
 Staffel.
 The Fw 190 A-8 flown by Linz in his last combat still exists, and is displayed in the Cottbus Hangar of the Military Aviation Museum in Pungo, Virginia, USA as of 2014.

 Summary of career

 Aerial victory claims

 According to US historian David T. Zabecki, Linz was credited with 70 aerial victories.
-Spick also lists with 70 aerial victories claimed, all of which claimed on the Eastern Front in an unknown number combat missions.
+Spick also lists him with 70 aerial victories claimed, all of which claimed on the Eastern Front in an unknown number combat missions.
 Mathews and Foreman, authors of Luftwaffe Aces — Biographies and Victory Claims, researched the German Federal Archives and found records for 53 aerial victory claims.
 This figure includes at least 51 aerial victories on the Eastern Front and two over the Western Allies.